iov-one/iov-core/README.md

 browser, and node 8+.
 The development environment has been tested on node 8.7.0 LTS and node 10.x.

 **Yarn not Npm** Please `npm install -g yarn` and use `yarn install`, `yarn build`, etc.
-Developers you installed with `npm i` have reported problems in compiling, so wipe out `node_modules` and enjoy `yarn`.
+Developers who installed with `npm i` have reported problems in compiling, so wipe out `node_modules` and enjoy `yarn`.

 CI Tests:

 * Linux: node 8, chrome
 * OSX: node 8, chrome, firefox, safari
-* (Hope to add windows + edge ci tests in the future)
+* Windows: node 8 (Hope to add edge ci tests in the future)

 **Windows note:** The development tools *definitely* work under windows in "Linux subsystem for windows" bash shell.
 They most likely work under cygwin as well.
 But they do rely on minor shell scripting.